Utah officer who pulled gun on black child will keep working

 “The fact that this police officer still has a job, and they’ve defended his actions, sends a message that any officer can go out, aim a gun at a 10-year-old kid, and that’s OK,” Scott said.
 “And that’s not OK to do.”

-African Americans account for just 1.4% of the population in Utah, according to U.S. Census figures.

-“We care very much about our minority population, we realize this is a predominantly white area, and there are very few minority residents here,” said Centerville Police Chief Paul Child, whose agency was also part of the chase.
-“We want them to feel safe and know that we value them in our community.”
+Centerville Police Chief Paul Child, whose agency was also part of the chase, said authorities care very much about the community’s minority population and acknowledge the area is predominantly white.

+“We want them to feel safe and know that we value them in our community,” Child said.
-Note: This story has been corrected to fix the spelling of the first name of the attorney working with the family to Karra, not Kara.